 What is the Billerica Catholic Religious Education (BCRE) philosophy?

-Our philosophy is firmly founded on providing an environment in which our children can fall in love with Jesus Christ and become his disciples!
-Recognizing that parents are the first teachers of their children in the ways of faith, we also strive to provide a program in which all parents and guardians can become disciples of Jesus Christ, with a growing desire to attend Mass and joyfully participate in the Sacramental life of our parishes.
+The BCRE philosophy is firmly founded on providing an environment in which our youth, teens, and families can fall in love with Jesus Christ and become His disciples!
+Recognizing that parents are the first teachers of their children in the ways of faith, we strive to provide a process in which all parents and guardians can become disciples of Jesus Christ, with a growing desire to attend Mass and joyfully participate in the Sacramental life of our parishes.

-We will offer programs that compliment and support what families are already doing together: attending Mass, praying together, and growing together in faith.
+– We offer programs that complement and support what families are already doing together: attending Mass, praying together, and growing together in faith.

-We will offer program schedules that give families the flexibility they need with a frequency that we are able to support through volunteer and staff resources.
+– We offer program schedules that give families the flexibility they need, with a frequency that we are able to support through volunteer and staff resources.

-We will use Religious Education to proclaim the message of Jesus Christ and the Catholic Church throughout all of Billerica.
+– We use Religious Education to proclaim the message of Jesus Christ and the Catholic Church throughout all of Billerica.

 Why this style of Youth Religious Education?

 The Archdiocese is challenging each collaborative to become Disciples In Mission and to focus our youth Religious Education on making disciples of our students and of their families.
 A disciple is someone who is active in their faith: receiving sacraments, attending Mass, prays regularly, regularly reads Scripture, and studies their faith.
-They speak about their faith and their God with others.
+They speak about their faith and God with others.
 They seek to know God’s call in their lives.
 Disciples share the Good News because they have Good News to share!

 Billerica Catholic Religious Education serves St. Andrew, St. Mary, and St. Theresa parishes – the Catholic Community of Billerica – with one program that is repeated at each parish.

 - There is one curriculum, presented in one style, regardless of where and when each class is held.
 Students and their parents/guardians may register for and attend any session at any campus location in Billerica, regardless of which home parish they regularly attend Mass.

 - The Church teaches us that parents are the primary teachers of the faith for their children.
-Since one of our goals is to engage parents/guardians in their children’s faith experience, we require that a Grade 1-5 parent/guardian attend each session with their child.
-Accommodations will be made for parents/guardians with children in multiple elementary grade groupings.
+Since one of our goals is to engage parents/guardians in their children’s faith experience, we require that a parent/guardian assist in some capacity – either as a Committed Volunteer or as a Rotating Helper.

-- Your family may switch your session days from time-to-time during the year to allow for illness or other scheduling conflicts, by calling the Religious Education office at 978.667.3733.
+- Your family may request permission to temporarily switch your session day from time-to-time during the year to allow for illness or other scheduling conflicts, by calling the Religious Education office at 978.667.3733.
 Please do not attend another session without advance permission.
 Switching may be limited due to class size limitations.
 Your family is allowed up to 3 session time switches per child per year.

-- Each Grade (1-High School) meets approximately every 2 weeks, sometimes longer due to some holidays and school vacations.
-Grades 1-5 alternate weeks with Grades 6-10.
-This leads to approximately 15 classes per school year for each child.
-Families will receive a session calendar with their registration confirmation.
+- Each program meets approximately every 2 weeks, sometimes longer due to some holidays and school vacations.
+Families are able to download the session calendar after they receive their registration confirmation by email.

-- Grades 6-7-8 use the same teaching style as High School– a group (30-50 students) presentation interwoven with small group (8-10 students) table activities or discussions.
+- High School / Confirmation generally use a Large Group – Small Group style, with large group (20-80 students) presentation interwoven with small group (8-10 students) table discussions.
 There are volunteer Small Group Leaders at each table.